devshop/typescript-interface-to-builder-class/README.md

 ## Features

 Stop wasting time manually writing out builder classes.
-Define an interface and use this extention to make your builder for you.
+Define an interface and use this extention to generate your builder.

 ![Example](images/example.gif)